CategoriesBooks and PapersGeneral HistoryLists

 The aim of the group is to put on public displays to educate and entertain.
 In doing it, I was also being educated and entertained, and I didn’t even know it.
 As well as history, I learned how to make things, how to chop wood and cook over an open fire.
 Being part of a group, working together for a shared goal and sharing stories around the campfire gave me valuable life experience.

 The Vikings became my extended family over the years.
-In fact, many would bring their children who’d have the run of beautiful historic venues: castles and woods and country parks.
+In fact, many would bring their children who’d have the run of beautiful historic venues, castles, woods and country parks.
 A giant playground.
 Sometimes the kids would know more about the Vikings than me, and they are always better at archery!
 Years later, I’m bringing my own son to events with his ‘aunts and uncles’ and friends.
 I’m going to enjoy watching him grow up and earn those life skills and have those experiences.

 The years have passed, I’m a bit slower, a bit (a lot) fatter and as interested in researching Viking-age life and crafts as I am hitting people with swords, but my enthusiasm hasn’t diminished.
 I’ve since started a family with someone I met through the group and I have a massive extended family of awesome people.
 I haven’t ever regretted it.